-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Martine Audéoud and Rubin Pohor as an overview of the topic to be discussed at the Multiplex session on “Hope for the Christian Church through Global Incarnational Partnerships.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the authors and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Martine Audéoud and Rubin Pohor as an overview of the topic to be discussed at the related session at the Cape Town Congress, ‘Hope for the Christian Church through Global Incarnational Partnerships’.
+Responses to this paper through the Lausanne Global Conversation were fed back to the authors and others to help shape their final presentations at the Congress.

 Biblical Examples of Global Partnerships

-A second global partnership can be found in Genesis 17 when God promises to Abraham descendants that would cover the whole earth in exchange for Abraham’s life of complete obedience and consecration to God.
-Again, we can note how God is expecting an exclusive relationship with Abraham in exchange for a globalized abundance of life.
-At the heart of this partnership, we see God’s deep desire for an most intimate relationship with Abraham, His friend (Is.
-41:8).
+A second global partnership can be found in Genesis 17, when God promises to Abraham descendants that would cover the whole earth in exchange for Abraham’s life of complete obedience and consecration to God.
+Again we can note how God is expecting an exclusive relationship with Abraham in exchange for a globalized abundance of life.
+At the heart of this partnership, we see God’s deep desire for a most intimate relationship with Abraham, his friend (Isaiah 41:8).

 Contemporary Examples of Global Partnerships